 - You need to be careful to protect your new hip after joint replacement surgery.
 There are a couple things you can do to help your hip heal.
 Your recovery may be faster if you follow these precautions and avoid certain movements shown below that can increase your risk of hip dislocation. - 1.
 Do not cross your legs or ankles.
-Use the abduction foam pillow given from the hospital to sleep with in between your legs at night or place a couple of pillows between your knees.
+Place a couple of pillows between your knees when you sleep at night.